How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 Maintaining good personal hygiene can help control body odor.
 Don’t get tempted to use antiperspirants or even antitranspirant deodorants.
 You are only making your body odor worse!
 Sweat consists mostly of water, but also of waste products of the chemical processes in your body like electrolytes, urea, ammonia, and lactic acid.
 Because these waste products interact with bacteria on your skin, you have a body odor.

 When you start using less and less perfumed products and eventually start using this deodorant you might notice your armpits need an adjustment period.
-I would highly recommend detoxing your armpits if you notice any weird and unpleasant smell.
+I would highly recommend detoxing your armpits if you notice any weird and unpleasant smells.

 Tom and I noticed we smelled really bad (like old, very ripe onions, or even cat litter!) and repeatedly detoxed our armpits after starting to use only our own natural deodorant.
 With every detox session, we noticed the smell was getting less and less persistent.